A column.

 A family charts its careful assimilation, only to be overtaken by the history it trusted.

 Vintage brooches.
 To adorn and to signal.
+We have linked our selection below:

 La Piscine